www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/gho/_introduction.md

 <img src="/images/gho/api-management.png" alt="API Management">

-Using the Greenhouse Onboarding API provides access to _all_ of your companies information.
+Using the Greenhouse Onboarding API provides access to _all_ of your company's information.
 There is no way to limit the scope of an API key.
 Only share your API key with people that you trust.
 API keys can be revoked at any time on the API Management screen.